wp-insider/simple-membership/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 3.6.4 =
+- Added a new shortcode to show a mini login form.
+This can be useful to show a mini login form on the sidebar, header or footer area of the site.
+- Fixed an issue with the auto login after registration feature when used with form builder addon.

 = 3.6.3 =
 - Added a new feature to enable auto login after registration for the members.